kaby76/earley-using-antlr-tables/README.md

 The second example, [antlr](https://github.com/kaby76/earley-using-antlr-tables/tree/main/antlr), is a proof-of-concept Implementation of Earley using the Antlr4 parser [ATNs](https://en.wikipedia.org/wiki/Augmented_transition_network).
 There is an equivalence between a grammar and a collection of the Antlr4 ATNs.
+In other words, it makes little sense to start with an Antlr4 grammar and not utilize the ATN representation.